 INTERIM PASTOR JEFFERY BONN

-I’ve been a pastor for almost 10 years.
+I’ve been a pastor for 10 years.
 After going to Wartburg Seminary in Dubuque, Iowa with my wife, I served as pastor of Our Saviour Lutheran Church in Saginaw for 8 years while my wife served as a deacon (rostered lay minister) at Covenant Hospital heading up their Department of Pastoral Care & Education.

 We have two sons who went to high school in Freeland where we live.
 The oldest is married now in Milwaukee, WI working fulltime in the architecture field while finishing his degree part-time.
 The younger is engaged after finishing a teaching degree at Spring Arbor University near Jackson.
 He’s currently teaching middle school math and science full-time now near the school district that he did student teaching.